binaryage/chromex/readme.md

  1. first, you have to create/provide a channel of your liking
  2. then optionally wrap it in `make-chrome-event-channel` call
- 3. then call one or more tap-<some>-events calls
+ 3. then call one or more tap-some-events calls
  4. then you can process events as they appear on the channel

 If you don't want to use the channel anymore, you should `close!` it.